eschrock/s3-remote/README.md

-# Titan SSH Provider
+# Titan S3 Provider

-This is a basic Titan SSH provider.
+This is a basic Titan S3 provider.
 For more information on how it works, consult the titan documentation.

 ## Contributing